 An Internal connection stays within our network and is thus much faster and more secure.
 We recommend this method if you host both your frontend and your database with Kinsta.

-A collection of data stored in an organized manner so it can be retrieved or updated efficiently.
+A collection of data that is stored in an organized manner so it can be retrieved or updated efficiently.
+You can choose from a number of database types with Kinsta’s Database Hosting service.

 A deployment is a rebuild of your application in a new container, usually done after updating your application’s code, but can be configured to happen automatically (see automatic deployment above).
 The deployment invokes any buildpacks and applies any environmental variables each time the application is deployed.